MichelML/chempp/README.md

 > **Warning:** This command will take a while because it inserts ~3M rows in the db and [creates indexes to perform efficient searches](https://rdkit.org/docs/Cartridge.html), a rough estimate being between 15 minutes and an hour.

-Once these two commands are ran, you are ready to test the endpoints at http://localhost:8000/swagger/ui .
+Once these commands are ran, you are ready to test the endpoints at http://localhost:8000/swagger/ui .

 ### Prerequisites